codectified/mindroots/src/content/about.md

 You can view these relationships in a graphical space.

 Both the root and form of a word have different dimensions, let's take a look at a few examples.

-#### Roots

-Double click the word node below to see it's root.  (try and guess first, of course)

-Word->root

-Now let's expand the context and see other words which have the same root:

-Root->words

-To see more dimensions of roots, take a look at this article:

-#### Forms

-This time double click the word node to see it's grammatical form.

-Word->form

-Finally, if we expand the form node we see the other words which share the grammatical form.